Author: Lace Thornberg | Published: July 14, 2021 | Updated: September 17, 2021 | Category: In the News

-The federal agency responsible for more than 245 million acres of public land nationwide, including 16 million acres in Oregon — the Bureau of Land Management — is marking its 75th anniversary in 2021.
+National Public Lands Day is celebrated annually on the fourth Saturday in September.
+And, in 2021 the federal agency responsible for more than 245 million acres of public land nationwide, including 16 million acres in Oregon — the Bureau of Land Management — is marking its 75th anniversary.

 The public lands issues facing the Bureau today are quite different than they were way back in 1946, with complex issues like the climate and biodiversity crises requiring a paradigm shift in how we look at public lands management.
 To effectively address these issues, the United State’s largest land manager will have to be a leader.